 - If you enjoy your cookies loaded with chocolate chips and evenly dispersed, mix half the chocolate chips in the batter and reserve the other half for the top of them.
 Also, consider removing the cookies out of the oven around the 8-minute mark and adding a few more on top.

 - To store: Leftover cookies will keep at room temperature in a sealed container, for up to 2 weeks.
-They will keep longer when stored in the refrigerator.
+If you’d like them to keep longer, store them in the refrigerator.

-- To freeze: These cookies are freezer friendly, so place leftovers in a ziplock bag and store in the freezer for up to 6 months.
+- To freeze: Place leftover cookies in a ziplock bag and store them in the freezer for up to 6 months.

 - Preheat the oven to 180C/350F.
 Line a large tray or cookie sheet with parchment paper and set aside.

-- Remove from the oven and allow to cool on the tray for 10 minutes, before transferring to a wire rack to cool completely.
+- Remove from the oven and allow to cool on the tray completely.